 To create a table, click the Table button in the web editor () and follow prompts.
 Table settings can be modified by right-clicking within them.

 a.m. and p.m.
 Lowercase these in website text, and use periods.
 Equally acceptable: small capital letters with periods, as is the style for Gordon College's print communications.
 (Some computers can create "small caps" in Web text and some cannot.)

 Hours "on the dot" 7 p.m., not 7:00 p.m.

 Create links using words that describe the action that will result from clicking on that link.
 (Avoid general language such as "click here" and "go to.")
 This gives the reader an incentive to click, helps the reader, and also enables Google searches to pinpoint specific Gordon material and place it much higher in a queue of search results.

-Type a space and two karets after a link that stands alone.
-These help readers identify links onscreen, even if they can't perceive color.
+Insert a right-pointing arrow after a link that stands alone.
+This helps readers identify links onscreen, even if they can't perceive color.
 You can find the arrow character in the "special characters" palette in the toolbar as the third symbol.

 To register online, click here.

 When copying text from another program such as Microsoft Word or Outlook to a Web page, use the Paste as Plain Text button () in the web editor.
 (Importing text that contains formatting code can create website glitches.)

 Create calendar listings for your events so that they can be promoted on Gordon's Calendar page (www.gordon.edu/calendar) as well as the homepage (per availability).
 When you create an event listing it will also appear in calendars of all the categories you tag the event with.